 Henny Penny is a food service equipment manufacturing business based out of Eaton, Ohio.
-Started in the 1950s by current chairman’s father, Jack Cobb, Henny Penny has long been a loyal and friendly organization with long‑tenured employees.
-The strong employee base has proven to be a competitive differentiator for them; Henny Penny won a large contract after a client visited their manufacturing plant and was impressed by how friendly and attentive the line workers were.
+Started in the 1950s by current chairman’s father, Jack Cobb, Henny Penny has long been a loyal and friendly organization with long-tenured employees.
+The strong employee base has proven to be a competitive differentiator for Henny Penny; Henny Penny won a large contract after their client visited their manufacturing plant and was impressed by how friendly and attentive the line workers were.

 Henny Penny now has an established, strong culture that encourages debate and change.
-They have a three‑year strategic plan with specific destination points that will guide the company through times of change and comfort employees during periods of growth.
+They have a three‑year strategic plan with specific destination points that will guide the company during times of change, and comfort employees during period of growth.